-The remainder of the 2019 exploration program at Homestake Ridge will be focused on the newly identified mineralized zones outboard of the known resource area, namely Kombi and Bria.
-This work will be guided by recently completed inversions of historical airborne geophysical data sets over the southern portion of the claims at Kombi as well as the VTEM data over the Bria target.

-Additionally, field work will comprise detailed soil sampling across Bria and Kombi as well as targeted geologic mapping commencing in mid-August.
+The remainder of the 2019 exploration program at Homestake Ridge was focused on the newly identified mineralized zones outboard of the known resource area, namely Kombi and Bria.
+The work was guided by recently completed inversions of historical airborne geophysical data sets over the southern portion of the claims at Kombi as well as the VTEM data over the Bria target.
+Field work also comprised of detailed soil and rock chip sampling across Bria and Kombi.
+Results from the 2019 sampling program are still pending as of the date of this MD&A.

-The 2019 exploration program is planned to fully utilize the \$637 of BC flow-through funds remaining as at June 30, 2019.
+The 2019 exploration program fully utilized the BC flow-through funds that were remaining at the beginning of the year.